 In Saxon times, Great Missenden lay on the route between the Royal Estates of King Harold in High Wycombe and Queen Elgiva of Chesham.
 In 1133, an Augustinian Monastery was established at Missenden Abbey, and remained until the dissolution of the monasteries by Henry VIII in 1538.
 The George Inn and Court House date from the 15th Century when the High Street was part of the route between London and the Midlands.
 As the village grew to cater for more travellers, so further coaching inns appeared and, in Victorian times, there were twelve inns along the High Street and Church Street.

 There are lots of lovely short walks and the beech woods are glorious in any season.
 Angling Spring Wood is the nearest or walk in Abbey Park.
 Discover red kites, designer sheep, bluebells, wild flower meadows and orchids.
+This walk from Ballinger to Lee near Great Missenden is one of a series of socially distanced walks which avoids the most crowded spots and narrow pathways where possible.
 After you have explored the surrounding countryside, return to look round the shops and go to one of the fabulous local cafes.

 You can catch a direct train from London Marylebone station, which takes under an hour.